 Constructive Alternative to Teen Suspension (CATS) is a structured, educational program involving a mandatory 3 day commitment for youth who have violated the drug and alcohol policy in the Richmond School District.
 Students are expected to attend days A, B, and C for successful completion of the program.
-A summary will be provided to schools including student participation and recommendations for follow-up.
-Self-referral to the CATS program is also available.

 CATS Program focus for students is three-fold: